 122. From time to time during the CLASS PERIOD, DEFENDANT violated Cal.
 Lab.
 Code § 2802, by failing to indemnify and reimburse PLAINTIFF and the CALIFORNIA CLASS members for required expenses incurred in the discharge of their job duties for DEFENDANT's benefit.
-DEFENDANT failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, their personal cell phones as a result of and in furtherance of their job duties, including but not limited to receiving and/or responding to work-related communications and performing work-related duties.
-Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANTS to use their personal cell phones to execute their essential job duties on behalf of DEFENDANT.
-DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from using their personal cell phones for DEFENDANT within the course and scope of their employment for DEFENDANT.
-These
+DEFENDANT failed to reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses which included, but were not limited to, their personal cell phones, computers, and their own home internet as a result of and in furtherance of their job duties, including but not limited to receiving and/or responding to work-related communications and performing work-related duties.
+Specifically, PLAINTIFF and other CALIFORNIA CLASS Members were required by DEFENDANTS to use their personal cell phones, computers, and their own home internet to execute their essential job duties on behalf of DEFENDANT.
+DEFENDANT's uniform policy, practice and procedure was to not reimburse PLAINTIFF and the CALIFORNIA CLASS members for expenses resulting from using their personal cell phones, computers, and home internet for DEFENDANT within the course and scope of their employment for DEFENDANT.
+These expenses were necessary to complete their principal job duties.
+DEFENDANT is estopped by DEFENDANT's conduct to assert any waiver of this expectation.
+Although these expenses were necessary expenses incurred by PLAINTIFF and the CALIFORNIA CLASS members, DEFENDANT failed to indemnify and reimburse employee identification number other than social security number may be shown on the itemized statement,